akka/akka-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 More billion per day per tag?
 You probably need a specialised schema rather than a general library like this.

-If a cassandra partition gets too large it will perform badly (and has a hard limit of 2 billion cells, a cell being similar to a column).
+If a Cassandra partition gets too large it will perform badly (and has a hard limit of 2 billion cells, a cell being similar to a column).
 Given there is ~10 columns in the table there was a hard limit previously of 200million but performance would degrade before reaching this.

 The support for `Minute` bucket size means that there are 1440 partitions per day.